 Our experts carried out the UK’s first successful operation to close a hole in the heart in 1956, the first coronary angioplasty in 1980 and the first ‘heart lung’ transplant in 1983.
 We set up the country’s first adult cystic fibrosis in the 1960s and it is now one of Europe’s biggest treatment centres for the condition.

-Today we are the only NHS trust in the country with a total artificial heart programme and our cystic fibrosis experts are pioneering opportunities in remote digital care.
+Today we are the only centre in the country with a total artificial heart programme and our cystic fibrosis experts are pioneering opportunities in remote digital care.
 Our teams have always pushed boundaries, working in partnership to harness new technology and deliver the very highest standards of patient care.

 Find out more about our innovations and how they are changing healthcare.

-Specialists at Royal Brompton & Harefield NHS Foundation Trust are using 3D imaging and printing to create exact replicas of patients’ hearts to help them plan and carry out surgery.
+Specialists at Royal Brompton and Harefield hospitals are using 3D imaging and printing to create exact replicas of patients’ hearts to help them plan and carry out surgery.

 The technique requires specialist cardiovascular magnetic resonance (CMR) imaging, which uses powerful magnets and radio waves to take detailed pictures of the heart.

 Every CMR scan produces hundreds of images that are stored and displayed using advanced computer software, to create an exact three-dimensional digital replica of the human heart.
 This means experts can view the heart’s structure, including the muscles, chambers and valves, in a particularly lifelike way, to assess how well the heart is pumping and quickly diagnose a variety of problems, including: